 That same suspicion happened to find itself in much of what I did growing up.
 If mom erred, it was on the side of truth, not grace.
 She wasn’t a helicopter parent who coddled me.
-If I messed up, she didn’t rescue me.
+When I messed up, she didn’t rescue me.
 I felt consequences.

 Her truth over grace approach, whether she realized it or not, became my moral compass.
 I think I was more concerned about what she thought of my actions than I was about what God thought of them.